colincam/chef-web-docs/README.md

-After making your changes but before submitting a PR, run the shell command `make master` to check for errors and build a local version of the doc set in html for testing.
+After making your changes but before submitting a PR, run the shell command `make master` to check for errors and build a local version of the doc set in HTML for testing.
 The docs build in a minute or two.
 To view the local version you built, open the file `build/index.html` in your browser.